Transfer Call History from iPhone to a Mac or PC computer

 This history of your calls, known as your Call Log, is only partially accessible on your phone: the 100 last calls can be viewed by selecting the 'Recents' tab of the Phone app.
 In contrast, iMazing lets you browse and extract your entire call history, including FaceTime calls made with your iPhone, iPad or iPod touch.

-With iMazing, you can easily save your call logs to your Mac or PC computer in CSV format.
-CSV is ideal if you need to import your call logs in a spreadsheet, Excel, Numbers, Google Sheets or other.
+With iMazing, you can easily save your call logs to your Mac or PC computer in Excel or CSV format.
+Excel and CSV are ideal if you need to import your call logs in a spreadsheet, Excel, Numbers, Google Sheets or other.

 Who is this guide for?